altalogix/mucoder/_posts/blog/2015-11-19-cocosjuce-part2.md

 In the [previous](/blog/2015/11/19/cocosjuce-part1.html) post of this series we showed how to build a headless Juce audio library in C++.
 In this post we'll take that library and consume it from a mobile C# UI, using Xamarin and the CocosSharp game framework.

+**[Update: The Android-related techniques in this article series work fine with Juce 3.3.
+However, Juce 4.x introduced a new Android startup activity which does not play well with a headless audio library.
+So far no workaround is known yet, but I'll update these articles as soon as there is one.]**

 ## Xamarin solution structure

 When you download the sample code (link above) you'll find the Xamarin solution `CocosJuceApp.sln` in the `CocosJuce/CocosJuceApp` folder.